Glaiza de Castro: Career resurgence (2009–present)

 On October 30, it was announced that de Castro would no longer be cast in the remake of the film Temptation Island and would instead be the lead star in the 2011 remake of the 1992 film Aswang, produced by Regal Films with film director Topel Lee.
 However, her lead role instead went to Lovi Poe.
 De Castro later played Binayaan in the epic drama Amaya, opposite Marian Rivera and Sid Lucero.

-In 2012, de Castro first appeared on Tweets for My Sweet, playing the role of Kimberly, Meg's (Marian Rivera) long-lost daughter and sister.
-In the third quarter of the year, she was chosen to play the role of Heidi, which was originally intended for Alessandra de Rossi, in the Philippine adaptation of Temptation of Wife.
+In 2012, de Castro appeared on the sitcom Tweets for My Sweet.
+In the third quarter of the year, she was chosen to play the role of Heidi Fernandez, which was originally intended for Alessandra de Rossi, in the Philippine adaptation of Temptation of Wife.

-In 2013, de Castro co-starred in Vampire Ang Daddy Ko, top-billed by Vic Sotto and Oyo Boy Sotto.
+In 2013, de Castro co-starred in Vampire ang Daddy Ko, top-billed by Vic Sotto and Oyo Boy Sotto.

 In 2015, de Castro played Althea Guevarra in the lesbian series The Rich Man's Daughter alongside Rhian Ramos.

 In 2016, she played Pirena in the television drama fantasy series Encantadia.
 In 2017, she reprised the role in the series Mulawin vs. Ravena.

 In 2018, she took on the title role in the revenge series Contessa.

-De Castro became a co-host of the TAPE Inc.-produced Eat Bulaga! in July 2023 after its original hosts left following a change in the production company's management.
-She remained a co-host of the variety show, later renamed Tahanang Pinakamasaya!, until its final episode in March 2024.